 Charlotte is a name with both English and French origins.
 The meaning of the name Charlotte is free.
 It is the feminine form of Charles, with which it shares the nicknames Charlie/Charley.
 Other common nicknames include Lottie, Lotta, and Char.
 A common variation is Carlotta, the Italian form of Charlotte.

-Famous Charlottes include several women of royalty, such as Charlotte Princess of Monaco, Charlotte of Savoy, and Charlotte of Cypress.
-Other famous women include authors (Charlotte Bronte), actresses (Charlotte Rae, Charlotte Rampling), singers (Charlotte Church), and fashion designers (Charlotte Ronson).
+Other royal Charlottes include Charlotte Princess of Monaco, Charlotte of Savoy, and Charlotte of Cypress.
+Other famous women include authors Charlotte Bronte, actresses Charlotte Rae and Charlotte Rampling, singer Charlotte Church, and fashion designer Charlotte Ronson.

 Charlotte is also a popular name in fiction, including the spider in Charlotte's Web (E.B.
-White), Charlotte Palmer and Charlotte Lucas in Jane Austen's Sense and Sensibility and Pride and Prejudice respectively, Charlotte Grayson from T.V.'s Revenge, and Charlotte "Lottie" La Bouff in the Disney animated film, The Princess and the Frog.
+White), Charlotte Palmer and Charlotte Lucas in Jane Austen's Sense and Sensibility and Pride and Prejudice respectively.